THE AMERICAN BOARD OF ADOLESCENT PSYCHIATRY

 Initial Certification in Adolescent and Young Adult Psychiatry

-As of June 1, 2020, the certification examination for added qualifications in Adolescent and Young Adult Psychiatry is an online, on demand examination.
-Once any candidate fulfills the requirements and has submitted the necessary application, supporting documents, and required fees, the candidate is contacted and arrangements are made for the exam administration.
-While some candidates may elect to move directly ahead with the examination, others may desire a delay in order to study and prepare once their application is approved.
+As of June 1, 2020, the certification examination for added qualifications in Adolescent and Young Adult Psychiatry is an online, on demand examination, administered during two administration time windows (Spring and Fall).
+Once any candidate fulfills the requirements and has submitted the necessary application, supporting documents, and required fees, the candidate is contacted and arrangements are made for the exam administration during the next open time window.
+While some candidates may elect to move directly ahead with the examination, others may desire a delay in order to study and prepare once their application is approved, in which case they may move to a later time window.
 This is an individualized process worked out at the time of approval.

 The minimum requirements to be considered for ABAP Certification are:

-Board Certification in General or Child Psychiatry by the ABMS or The Royal College of Physicians in Canada
+Board Certification in General or Child Psychiatry by the ABPN, AOA, NBPAS, or The Royal College of Physicians in Canada

 An active and unrestricted license to practice medicine in a state or province